VeronicaQuinn/higher-lower-game/README.md

     Page Navigation 'hide' unsuccessful<br>
  ![image](https://user-images.githubusercontent.com/95372009/157079700-0fd9eb51-8788-4351-b5a7-27b1ed46a38c.png)
-  Solution:  Change display in CSS on all affected elements
+  Solution:  Change display in CSS on all affected elements and deleted redundant PLAY button (had one per section)

     'Game Over' was causing the Intro page to reload.
-See commented out code and solution.
-Also, delete redundant PLAY button (had one per section<br>
+See commented out code and solution.  <br>
  ![image](https://user-images.githubusercontent.com/95372009/157241462-fcecbe4f-a966-4df9-a09c-6994f97d921a.png)